jzlianglu/pykaldi2/example/librispeech/README.md

     aux_label: /datadisk2/lial/LibriSpeechWav/train-960-trans-ids.txt
     label: /datadisk2/lial/LibriSpeechWav/train-960-pdf-ids.txt
   ```
-The zip files contains the raw waveforms, and {\tt trans-ids} and {\tt pdf-ids} are Kaldi labels in the form of transition ids and tied HMM pdf ids, which look like
+The zip files contains the raw waveforms, and *trans-ids* and *pdf-ids* are Kaldi labels in the form of transition ids and tied HMM pdf ids, which look like

   ```
    100-121669-0001 0 43 43 43 43 43 43 43 44 44 44 44 44 44 44 44 ...